-1).
-Deferred adjudication -can be as short as 6 months in some courts, usually up to a 1 year probation.
-You will have to plead guilty to judge and the judge will explain they are setting aside finding of guilt until you’ve completed probation successfully.
+Deferred adjudication in Texas can be as short as 6 months in some courts, usually up to a 1 year probation.
+You will have to plead guilty to the judge, and the judge will explain they are setting aside finding of guilt until you’ve completed probation successfully.

-If you are accepted, the plan is you sign a 1 year contract with the DA’s office, that lays out he details of your agreement.
-These usually include the similar conditions to a deferred adjudication, but with 80 hrs community service, and there is a zero tolerance policy for any mistakes made during the year.
+If you are accepted into the program, you will sign a 1 year contract with the DA’s office, that lays out the details of your agreement.
+These usually include similar conditions to deferred adjudication, but with 80 hrs community service, and there is a zero tolerance policy for any mistakes made during the year.

 The result after a year is the outright dismissal of the case.
 You have to wait 2 years from the date of dismissal, but you can then file a motion to expunge from your criminal history, which completely clears the charge off your record.

 Before making any decisions on how to handle your criminal charges, the most important thing you can do is speak to an experienced Houston criminal attorney.
 Lisa Shapiro Strauss Attorney at Law is a dedicated criminal defense attorney who has helped many people throughout Harris County to find the best possible resolution to their criminal cases.

 As a former prosecutor, Lisa understands well the serious, lasting consequences associated with criminal charges.
 She knows how to assess the facts of a case to help her clients make an informed decision on how to move forward.
 She fights hard to protect her clients’ rights safeguard their records.